The IEA/Tsinghua Award for Collaborative Human Factors and Ergonomics Education for Industrially Developing Countries (The IEA/Tsinghua Award)

-The IEA/Tsinghua Award for Collaborative Human Factors and Ergonomics Education for Industrially Developing Countries is given annually to honor persons (e.g., researchers, teachers) who have made significant and outstanding contributions to the success of postgraduate educational programs that have human factors and ergonomics (HFE) courses in the curriculum or contain substantial HFE content in some courses, through international and/or inter-regional collaboration.
+The IEA/Tsinghua Award for Collaborative Human Factors/Ergonomics Education is given annually to honor persons (e.g., researchers, teachers) who, through international and/or inter-regional collaboration, have made significant and outstanding contributions to the success of postgraduate educational programs that include human factors/ergonomics (HFE) courses or substantial HFE content in the curriculum.
+The intent of this award is to mobilize educators worldwide for HFE education.

 - Honor eligible nominees who have made outstanding contributions to the success of postgraduate educational programs.

-- Select up to two programs.
+- Select up to four programs.
 Each program may be represented by up to two nominees.

 Eligibility of Educational Program

-- The program is qualified for the education of graduate students;
+- The program meets country standards for the education of masters or PhD level graduate students;

 - The program is a result of international/inter-regional collaboration.
-See Item-1 of Eligibility of Person Representing the Educational Program (shown below) for the nature of international/inter-regional collaboration;
+See Item-1 of Eligibility of Person Representing the Educational Program (below) for the nature of international/inter-regional collaboration;

-- The program has HFE courses in its curriculum or contains substantial HFE contents in some courses;
+- The program has HFE courses in its curriculum or contains substantial HFE content in some courses;

-- The program is formally selected by an IEA Federated or Affiliated Society.
+- The program is formally selected for consideration by an IEA Federated or Affiliated Society.

 Eligibility of Person Representing the Educational Program

 - The nominee can be anyone (e.g., scholar, researcher, industrial expert) who contributed to the success of the selected educational program through its development or implementation.
-Typically, the contribution is made through a short-term visit to the university, an inter-professor collaboration, or just by personal invitation, but persons who are/were employed by the program cannot represent the program as nominees;
+The contribution may be made through a short-term visit to the university, an inter-professor collaboration, or just by personal invitation.
+Directors, leaders, and key collaborating faculty of inter-regional or international collaborative programs are also eligible.

 - The nominee is a member of an IEA Federated or Affiliated Society;

-- The nominee formally represents the educational program selected by an IEA Federated or Affiliated society;
+- The nominating person formally represents the educational program selected by an IEA Federated or Affiliated Society;

 - The nominee has not received the proposed award before.

-Note: The IEA Award Committee may examine the eligibility and decline the application before detailed technical evaluation.
+Note: The IEA Award Committee may examine the eligibility and decline the application before a detailed technical evaluation takes place.

-- Combine the following evidentiary documents into a single pdf file and send the file to the Chair of Awards Standing Committee (PastPres@iea.cc), the Vice President and Secretary General (VPSG@iea.cc), and the Secretariat (firstname.lastname@example.org) by June 30, each year.
-Note: for 2021, the deadline has been extended to August 31.
+- The nominating representative and society combine the following evidentiary documents into a single pdf file and send the file to the Chair of Awards Standing Committee (PastPres@iea.cc) and the Vice President and Secretary General (VPSG@iea.cc) by June 30, each year:

-- A letter of nomination from the nominating society that justifies the selection of the education program and the nomination of person(s) representing the educational program;
+- A letter of nomination from the nominating society that justifies the selection of the educational program and the nomination of person(s) representing the educational program;

-- A letter of nomination from the educational program that ensures that the program is registered and justifies the contributions of each representing person;
+- A letter of nomination from a representative of the educational program that confirms the program meets country standards and documents the contributions of each nominated person;

 - Details of the selected educational program;